hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 The main expectation is that conflicts are avoided or fixed by proper division of labor, so that users understand who "owns" objects or groups of objects and don't step on each others' edits.

+While this content should be populated into the session if missing, or ignored, if already loaded/synched,

 ### Saving scenarios to external/persistent storage